nineteendo/jsonyx/docs/source/json-patch-spec.rst

         [1, 3]

-.. tip:: Using a :ref:`filter` instead of an index is more robust.
+.. tip:: A :ref:`filter` is more robust than an index.

 extend
 ^^^^^^